Monster Hunter Rise: Rise arc

 After repelling another Rampage attack, as Hinoa wonders how long the Rampage is going to last, suddenly the same flying serpentine dragon-like monster that the Hunter saw earlier appears.
-Hinoa's eyes suddenly turn blue as she says, "Where is my queen?
-Where is my queen?" before regaining her senses.
+Hinoa resonates with the monster's thoughts, calling for its "queen", before regaining her senses.
 The monster is later identified as an Elder Dragon known as the Wind Serpent, Ibushi.
 After Ibushi is repelled, the group begins to question who Ibushi's "queen" is.
 Master Utsushi, the village's lookout, discovers who Ibushi's "queen" is: the Thunder Serpent, Narwa, who is Ibushi's female counterpart and mate.
 Further research from the guild reveals the origins of Ibushi and Narwa.
 Every fifty years, Ibushi, as well as Narwa, will emerge to mate with each other; in order to do so, Ibushi will wander the land to seek out Narwa.
 Ibushi is also known to cause destructive storms by sending dragon energy into the ground.
 This turbulence is strong enough to uproot trees and wipe out the landscape.
 This causes nearby monsters to become terrified and flee directly into Kamura Village.
 Meanwhile, Narwa seems to wait in a location she prefers until Ibushi is able to locate her.
 However, the disturbance caused by her presence and electromagnetic abilities tend to drive other monsters berserk, leading to a rampage event that regularly hits Kamura Village during the Serpent's mating process.
 This information reveals that the actions of the Serpent Elder Dragons are the primary cause of the Rampage.
 Due to the fact that Narwa had wiped out most of the village's hunters, they call on the Hunter to slay Narwa.
 After a fierce battle with the Thunder Serpent, Narwa is seemingly killed when she falls to her death.
 Narwa's corpse is not found, however, causing Fugen to believe that Narwa is still alive.
 At night, the Hunter witnesses Hinoa and Minoto (possessed by Ibushi and Narwa) talking to one other, saying that their offspring will roam across the earth.